 PHOTOS: Celebrity babies due in 2021: Princess Eugenie, Zara Tindall and more pregnant stars

-Mike and Zara, who will welcome their third child this year, have also kept their baby's due date under wraps.
+Mike and Zara, who will welcome their third child this year, have kept their baby's due date under wraps.

 The couple live on the Gatcombe Park estate in Gloucestershire, and it's likely that Zara's mother Princess Anne and her husband Sir Timothy Laurence, as well as her brother Peter Phillips, his ex-wife Autumn and their children, Savannah, ten, and Isla, eight, will among the first to meet the new tot.